ErDipeshPaudel/E-Restaurant_Service/README.md

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This template provides a minimal setup to get React working in Vite with HMR and some ESLint rule included.

 Currently, two official plugins are available: